 - 1. Submit the Florida Financial Aid Application (FFAA) no later than August 31 after high school graduation. - 2.
-Graduated from a Florida high school with a standard high school diploma or its equivalent. - 3.
-Complete the 16 college-preparatory courses required for admission to a state university. - Achieve the required weighted GPA in the 16 college-preparatory courses per the chart below. - Achieve the required composite ACT[®] or combined SAT[®] score no later than June 30 of the student's graduation year (or through January 31 for mid-year graduates), per the chart below. - 6.
-Complete the required number of volunteer service or paid work hours per the chart below.
+Graduate from a Florida high school with a standard high school diploma or its equivalent. - 3.
+Complete the 16 college-preparatory courses required for admission to a state university. - 4.
+Achieve the required weighted GPA in the 16 college-preparatory courses per the chart below. - Achieve the required composite ACT score, Overall Score on the Classic Learning Test (CLT), or combined SAT score no later than August 31 of the student's graduation year (or through January 31 for mid-year graduates), per the chart below. - Complete the required number of volunteer service hours, paid work hours, or 100 total combined hours per the chart below.